Chemical Substance Management

 TOYOBO Chemical Substance Management Classification

-Rank | Management Category | Notes (laws and regulations, etc.) |
+| Rank | Management Category | Notes (laws and regulations, etc.) |

-A | Substances requiring particularly strict management | Chemical Substances Control Law*1, Industrial Safety and Health Act, Poisonous and Deleterious Substances Control Act, Act on the Protection of the Ozone Layer through the Control of Specified Substances, etc. and Other Measure, Act on the Prohibition of Chemical Weapons and Control, of Specific Chemicals, POPs*2, PIC*3, RoHS*4, REACH*5, etc. |
+| A | Substances requiring particularly strict management | Chemical Substances Control Law: Act on the Regulation of Manufacture and Evaluation of Chemical Substances Industrial Safety and Health Act Poisonous and Deleterious Substances Control Act Act on the Protection of the Ozone Layer Through the Control of Specified Substances and Other Measures Act on Prohibition of Chemical Weapons and Control of Specific Chemicals POPs (treaty): Stockholm Convention on Persistent Organic Pollutants PIC (treaty): Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade RoHS: Restriction of the use of certain Hazardous Substances in electrical and electronic equipment etc. |

 - *1